JCMexplains/writing-for-success-2023/textbook.md

 - Various resources are available to help students with writing and with other aspects of college life.

-## 1.4 Introduction to Writing: End-of-Chapter Exercises
+## 1.4 Introduction To Writing: End-of-chapter Exercises

 ### Exercises